 CCCH9047 China: Culture, State and Society

-This course asks what we really know about China, its politics, society, culture, economy and ways of life, and what can we know?
+This course asks what do we really know about China, its politics, society, culture, economy and ways of life, and what can we know?
 By discussing a range of China stories – ways of representing China and Chineseness, each of which has something to teach us about the similarities and differences between our own and other cultures as they approach the civilization of China, the course encourages students to develop a more critical approach towards various representations about China and to identify the ways in which writing about China may obscure as much as it reveals about a possible ‘real’ China.

 Course Learning Outcomes